 Help Us Reach for the Warmth of Home

-But with your help, families like this one, along with other men, women and children who have hit bottom, can find hope, and help, to climb back to a more stable life.
+With your help, families, along with other men and women who are experiencing homelessness, can find hope and help to make their way back to a life with stable housing and food.
 By sharing generously today, you can help them reach for the warmth of home again.

 Fortunately, we live in a community that cares.
 That’s one of the many things that make this region special.
 Your support to Hundred Nights will help scores of our friends and neighbors get the assistance they need, whether it is shelter from the cold, help finding a job or getting food, connecting with agencies that can help with more severe issues, or just giving people a safe place to go and respectful, friendly faces to brighten a dark day.
 For a person who has lost everything, that can be enough to keep them going and get back on their feet.